WayneDW/WayneDW.github.io/_posts/2024-04-10-random_fourier_features.md

 ### Random Fourier Features

-To tackle this issue, random Fourier features {% cite random_features %} propose a Monte Carlo approximation to approximate the radial basis function (RBF) kernel.
+To tackle this issue, random Fourier features {% cite random_features %} propose a Monte Carlo approximation of the radial basis function (RBF) kernel.
 Such transformations have widely been used in the sinusoidal/ positional embeddings of [attentions](https://github.com/facebookresearch/fairseq/blob/bedb259bf34a9fc22073c13a1cee23192fa70ef3/fairseq/modules/sinusoidal_positional_embedding.py#L15) {% cite attention_need %}, and also used to demonstrate DNN are faster than trees {% cite num_embed %} in tabular data.

 Define $$\mathrm{f(x):= \exp\{i w^\intercal x\}}$$.
 Given a Gaussian vector $\mathrm{w\sim N(0, c I)}$, we have that